-MusikBraille files are saved on Active Star as files with the extension .HMF.
-They can be placed into folders in the same way as text files (see chapter 5.1.1 File (F)).
+MusikBraille files are saved on the Actilino with the extension ".HMF".
+They can be placed into folders in the same way as text files (see chapter 5.1.2 (F)ile).

-You can also compose an individual startup sound, which sounds when the Active Star is switched on.
-Therefore please save your music file under the name "startup" in the root directory of your Active Star.
+You can also compose an individual start-up sound which sounds when the Actilino is switched on.
+Therefore, please save your music file under the name "startup" in the root directory of your Actilino.
 The extension ".hmf" will be added automatically if you save music files.
-Please note that the melody for the startup sound should not be too long.
+Please note that the melody for the start-up sound should not be too long.